Rabih Siddiqui

 color accessibility and CVD simulator

 Still a work in progress.
-A client-side color accessibility tool that goes beyond standard WCAG contrast ratios.
-Simulates how color pairings appear under different types of color vision deficiency, generates accessible palette alternatives, and grounds everything in real vision science.
-Built by someone who is colorblind, for designers who want to build for everyone.
+A client-side color accessibility tool that goes beyond basic contrast checks by showing how color pairings appear under different types of color vision deficiency and suggesting better alternatives.
+Built by someone who is colorblind, for people who want to design more accessibly.

 V.I.S.A